wirshingh/mitos-hydra-loop/README.md

 # Set path to directory with assembled mitochondrial contigs
 SAMPLEDIR_MTCONTIG="full path to assembled mt contigs.
 Must end in .fasta"

 # Set path to base project directory.
-This is where the results will be
+This is where the results will go
-SAMPLEDIR_BASE="full path the base project directory.
-Output files will be here"
+SAMPLEDIR_BASE="full path to base project directory"

 # Create directory for results
 mkdir -p ${SAMPLEDIR_BASE}/mitos_All_results